Advice on What to Bring

 Advice on what to bring with you, what to put it in, and how much you can take on a trip.

-Having read the description of the weather and temperatures to expect, you can see that you need to bring light clothing for warm days, and plenty of warm clothing for the evening, or when the weather turns cold.
+Having read the description of the weather to expect, you can see that you need to bring light clothing for warm days, and plenty of warm clothing for the evening, or when the weather turns cold.
 By September you will want to pack a few extra layers.
 Bring more gear for Altai trips at any time of year, as you will be riding high in to the mountains.

 If you do not have a lot of experience in the outdoors (and camping at Glastonbury Festival doesn't count!), we strongly recommend that you talk to us about what to bring, particularly your sleeping bag (see below).
 We find that people tend to underestimate how much warm gear they really need.
 If you send us your proposed gear list, we can confirm whether it is appropriate.